 This program can be completed fully online.

 Applicants for the BS in Information Technology program must have earned an Associate of Science (AS), an Associate of Applied Science (AAS), or an Associate of Arts (AA) degree with an overall grade point average of 2.5.
 Students with a grade point average between 2.0 and 2.5 may be admitted conditionally.
 Those with AA degrees who have completed all core general education courses will be required to complete a total of 18 credits in appropriate technical prerequisite courses.
 AS/AAS graduates must complete additional core general education courses.

 - Applicants who have not earned an associate degree may be admitted to the BS in Information Technology program if they have earned at least 60 BSIT transferrable credits with a grade of "C" or better in all core general education courses.
 Applicants in this category must otherwise meet all other requirements for admission which will be granted by approval of Chair.
 In addition, students must have completed all Developmental coursework prior to being accepted to the BS in Information Technology

-Complete an Application for Admission.
-You can apply online or by downloading our application and submitting it by mail, fax, email, or in person at any campus.
+Complete an Application for Admission online.
 Continuing Daytona State students are still required to submit a new application for the BSIT program in order to change levels.